bethany-j-allen/sampling_bias_workshop/README.md

 https://docs.google.com/presentation/d/1gBbQTGRhejkAmWhyMDbV42IkM5-6k9YpYvUPJXUKaPE/edit#slide=id.p

 # Getting started
-This workshop is comprised of videos, annotated slides and practicals in R, a statistical programming language.
+This workshop is comprised of videos and practicals in R, a statistical programming language.
 In order to run the practicals, you will need to download and install R onto your computer.
 You may also want to install R Studio, a wrapper for R which organises your inputs and outputs into easy-to-see panels.

 Download R by choosing your local CRAN mirror here: https://cran.r-project.org/mirrors.html